intel/pmem-csi/docs/install.md

 approach, the operator itself always runs with default parameters, in particular log output in "text" format.

+##### Installing the operator on an OpenShift cluster using the RedHat catalog

+If you run an OpenShift cluster, then it is recommended to install the PMEM-CSI operator by following the instructions shown by "Deploy & use" on [RedhatCatalog](https://catalog.redhat.com/software/operators/detail/612cd31535f8020a3f8bd5f2).
+The recommended approach is "Installing from OperatorHub using the web console".

 ##### Installing the operator from YAML

 Alternatively, the you can install the operator manually from YAML files.